 The European Travel Information and Authorisation System also known as ETIAS for Europe was introduced as a formal proposal in November 2016.
 The European visa waiver scheme proposal is being developed for the purpose of improving immigration and border control to avoid future health and security threats in the EU.
-ETIAS Europe was formally introduced by the European Commission in 2016 for initial implementation in 2021.
+ETIAS Europe was formally introduced by the European Commission in 2016 for initial implementation in late 2022.

 What does ETIAS mean in and outside of Europe?

-The estimated date to begin with the ETIAS Europe visa waiver is 2021 which will affect different groups of people in different ways.
+The estimated date to begin with the ETIAS Europe visa waiver is late 2022 which will affect different groups of people in different ways.

 ETIAS in Europe: